joinpursuit/7.1-lecture-notes/M5/redux-posts/README.md

 `npm start`
 ```

+### Implementation Checklist

+1. Define posts action types and actions
+1. Define a posts reducer
+1. Define a root reducer
+1. Create the redux store
+1. Wrap the `App` component in a `Provider` and pass in the store
+1. Implement the posts reducer and posts actions in our React components

 # App Architecture

 To see how we accomplish this, let's take a look at our app's architecture.
 The other folders include our standard Create React App utilities.
 We're interested in the `src/` folder's structure, which is as follows: